jd36/weather-watcher/README.md

 # ANSWERS

-Steps on how to run the code are project after this answers section.
+Steps on how to run the code for this exercise are after this answers section.

 ## Problem 1 - Data Modeling